-During the year ended November 30, 2015, the Company entered into a lease agreement with a company jointly owned by two directors of the Company.
-Under the agreement the Company is required to make monthly lease payments.
-The term of the lease is seven years with the option to renew for an additional three-year term.
+On September 1, 2018, the Company entered into a lease agreement with a company controlled by a director of the Company.
+The term of the lease is three years with the option to renew for an additional three-year term.
 If the Company decides not to continue with the lease they will forfeit all leasehold improvements made up to the termination date.
-The lease payments under the agreement are as follows:
+Under the lease agreement the Company is required to make monthly lease payments as follows: